miekg/learninggo/basics.md

 pseudo package that is included in recent Go releases.
 Let's go over these functions briefly.

 `close`
 :   is used in channel communication.
 It closes a channel.
-We'll learn more about this in Chapter (#channels).
+We'll learn more about this in (#channels).
     (((built-in,close)))

 `delete`